Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Model

-where the first two terms describe the noise added of an ideal phase-preserving amplifier.
-The remaining terms are noise generated by the tunneling of quasiparticles, and they originate from absorption and emission processes of one and two quantum of energy $\hbar\omega_0$ by the junction.
-The above equation shows that, in the high-gain limit, the SIS amplifier is near quantum-limited even in the presence of this quasiparticle noise.
-Thus, to mitigate the effects of the quasiparticle noise, the operational voltages of the device are such that these noise terms [three last terms of Eq.~\eqref{addednoise1}] are much smaller than the parametric interaction.
-As illustrated in Fig.~\ref{fig1}(b), the optimal dc-voltage lies in the interval $2(\Delta- \hbar\omega_0) < eV < 2\Delta - \hbar\omega_0$, where absorption and emission processes by the junction, $\propto \text{Re}Y_0(\omega)$, are weak and parametric interaction, $\propto Y_1(\omega)$, is dominant.
+The terms proportional to $S_0(\pm \omega_{s,i})$ and $S_1(\omega_s,)$ are noise generated by the tunneling of quasiparticles, and they originate from absorption and emission processes of one and two quantum of energy $\hbar\omega_0$ by the junction.
+As expected, the quasiparticle noise $S_n(\omega)$ increases the added noise of the amplifier.
+Thus, to mitigate the effects of the quasiparticle noise, the operational voltages of the device are such that $S_0(\pm\omega_{s,i})$ and $S_1(\omega_s)$ are as small as possible.
+To characterize the deviation of the quantum limit, we define the quantum efficiency of parametric amplifier as $\xi = \mathcal{A}_\text{q}(\omega)/\mathcal{A}(\omega)$.
+For an ideal phase-preserving amplifier $\xi = 1$ and in the presence of quasiparticle noise $\xi < 1$.

-For $\omega = 0$, $\an{in}[\omega_0]$ and $\ad{in}[\omega_0]$ do not commute, and the first two terms of Eq.~\eqref{inout1} rather characterize an ideal phase-sensitive amplifier \cite{caves-prd1982,clerk-schoelkopf-rmp2010}.
-In this operational mode, the gain $G_0$ is defined as a combination of $r_0$, $\gamma_0$ and the phases of the input and output fields \cite{boutin-blais-prappl2017}.
+For $\omega^\prime = 0$, $\an{in}[\omega_0]$ and $\ad{in}[\omega_0]$ do not commute, and the first two terms of Eq.~\eqref{inout1} rather characterize an ideal phase-sensitive amplifier \cite{caves-prd1982,clerk-schoelkopf-rmp2010}.
+In this operational mode, the gain $G(0)$ is defined as a combination of $r(0)$, $\gamma (0)$ and the phases of the input and output fields \cite{boutin-blais-prappl2017}.
 The added noise is given by a linear combination of the two last terms of Eq.~\eqref{inout1} and it also depends on the input and output field phases \cite{boutin-blais-prappl2017}.